The Tackle Shop History

 National and regional recognition began in the 1970's and has continued to the present day as the shop has been the subject of several publications and television shows.
 The physical structure remains close to the original shop with cosmetic changes to the walls and siding and expansion in the 1970's and again in the 1980's.
 The identifying fly on the building first made it's appearance in the 1960's and has become a landmark on the main street of Ennis.
 The location and the front door has remained the same since 1937.

 Orvis became a part of The Tackle Shop in 1983 and the shop became an Orvis store in 1991.
 Since then the shop has remained an Orvis Authorized Dealer and Orvis Endorsed Outfitter.
-The Tackle Shop was awarded the Orvis Endorsed Outfitter of the Year award in 2001.
+The Tackle Shop was awarded the Orvis Endorsed Outfitter of the Year award in 2001 and again in 2017.
 Today The Tackle Shop remains the home to Madison River fishermen from around the world, a landmark in the fly fishing industry.